rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 and run one as a web server and one as an email server to divide the load between the two Raspberry Pi systems.
 Experimentation is required to see what fits your needs best, I currently run both my email server and web server on a single Raspberry Pi 2 and it seems to handle the load.
+In addition to the Raspberry Pi 2 I have a Netgear Wireless-G Router model WGR614.
+The router lets me open/close internet ports and acts as a firewall for my network.
+Most people already own a device similar to this

 ## Raspberry Pi Setup